 In addition to fulfilling at least one of the above criteria, at least 3,000 hours of your work experience within the last three years need to be verifiably related to healthcare risk management and took place in a healthcare setting.

 How Long Is the Test?

 You will have two hours to complete 110 multiple choice questions.
 Of those questions, only 100 will be scored.
 The remaining ten are trial questions being tested for inclusion on future versions of the exam.
-These unscored trial questions will be dispersed throughout the exam so there is no way of knowing which questions are unscored so just treat all 110 questions on the exam as scored questions.
+These unscored trial questions will be dispersed throughout the exam, so there is no way of knowing which questions are unscored.
+Just treat all 110 questions on the exam as if they were scored questions.

 What Will I Be Tested On?